nika02/local_server_score_lab/README.md

 # Create and Host A Local Server
 A Google Code-In 2019 task.
-Create and host a simple localhost server that renders a static html page.
+Created and hosted a simple localhost server that renders a static html page using Flask.